google/llvm-premerge-checks/docs/user_doc.md

 The *pre-merge checks* for the [LLVM project](http://llvm.org/) are a [continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) workflow.
 The workflow checks the patches the developers upload to the [LLVM Phabricator](https://reviews.llvm.org) instance. *Phabricator* is the code review tool in the LLVM project.
 The workflow checks the patches before a user merges them the master branch - thus the term *pre-merge testing*.
 When a user uploads a patch to the LLVM Phabricator, Phabricator triggers the checks and then displays the results.

+The CI system checks the patches **before** a user merges them to the master branch.
+This way bugs in a patch are contained during the code review stage and do not pollute the master branch.
+The more bugs the CI system can catch during the code review phase, the more stable and bug-free the master branch will become.

+## Stages
 The *checks* comprise of separate stages:

 * Apply patch